JayesonLS/ISA-Cards/README.md

 **Status:** Design built and tested in all configurations.
 No issues found.

 **Description:** An 8 bit ISA card with fully-contained compact flash card and XT-IDE BIOS.
-This simplified design uses only 3 ICs.
+This simplified design uses only 3 ICs for the CF/BIOS functionality.
 It makes use of a commonly availalbe, inexpensive compact flash adapter with integrated mounting bracket.

 The board optionally supports the following features: